mverrilli/yelp-reviews-ticker/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Place Yelp Review Ticker Widget in a Widget Area.
 4. Set up the display options according to your likings.
-5. Add your yelp business phone number and the Yelp API v1.0 key (AKA YWSID).
+5. Add your yelp business phone number and the Yelp API v2.0 keys and secrets (token, token_secret, consumer_key, consumer_secret).
 6. Don't forget to rate if weather like or dislike it!.

 = Notes: =
-If you don't already have a Yelp API key it is super easy to get it:
+If you don't already have Yelp API access, it is super easy to get it:

 1. Sign up for a Yelp user account at http://www.yelp.com/signup if you don't have one yet.
 2. Login, then register for an API key and have instant access.